daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 katex: true
 markup: "mmark"
 ---
-# Productize AI solutions with the mentality of a technology startup
+# Productize AI tools with the mentality of a technology startup

 ## Why sound business fundamentals are all you need to integrate AI solutions in commercial contexts
 ---